Akin81/Microsoft-Fabric-Medallion-Pipeline-Project-Summary/README.md

 # Microsoft-Fabric-Medallion-Pipeline-Project-Summary
 As a Data Analyst, I designed and delivered an end-to-end data pipeline in Microsoft Fabric using the Medallion Architecture (Bronze → Silver → Gold).
-The solution ingested raw flat files, applied staged transformations, built a semantic model, and produced automated sales reports for stakeholders
+The solution ingested raw flat files, applied staged transformations, built a semantic model, and produced automated sales reports for stakeholders.

-#My Role & Responsibilities
+# My Role & Responsibilities

 •	Ingestion (Bronze): Uploaded flat files into the Bronze (staging) layer, maintaining raw data fidelity and applying metadata tagging for traceability.